SNRIs explained

 How they work

-It is worth being honest about the limits of this explanation.
+It is worth being honest about the limits of all this.
 The full picture of how SNRIs ease depression and anxiety is not known.
 What is clear is that the early change in signaling sets off slower adjustments in the brain over the following weeks, and those slower changes are thought to do the real work.
 That is why SNRIs take time to help rather than working the day you start them.

 What they have in common